megajandrox/httpPost/README.md

 This class is used to execute a single request.
 It is the most basic class to use.
 It is used to execute a request and get the response.

-#### MultiRunner

-This class is used to execute multiple requests.
-It is used to execute a request and get the response.
-The requests are executed in parallel.

-#### MultiRunnerAsync

-This class is used to execute multiple requests.
-It is used to execute a request and get the response.
-The requests are executed in parallel.
-The response is returned in a Future.
-The response is returned in a Future.

-#### MultiRunnerAsyncWithCallback

-This class is used to execute multiple requests.
-It is used to execute a request and get the response.
-The requests are executed in parallel.
-The response is returned in a Future.
-The response is returned in a Future.

-### Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details